-The increase in selling, general and administrative expenses for the first quarter of 2013 compared to the same period of 2012 was primarily due to increased costs to support the growth in ATMs under management and the impact of our acquisition of Pure Commerce discussed above.
-As a percentage of revenues, selling, general and administrative expenses decreased to 9.2% for the first quarter of 2013 from 9.8% for the first quarter of 2012, primarily due to the growth in revenues earned from DCC and value added services on our ATMs under management, which require minimal incremental support costs.
+The increase in selling, general and administrative expenses for the second quarter and first half of 2013 compared to the same periods of 2012 was primarily due to the impact of our acquisition of Pure Commerce and increased costs to support the growth in ATMs under management.
+As a percentage of revenues, these expenses decreased to 7.5% for the second quarter and 8.3% for the first half of 2013 from 8.6% for the second quarter and 9.2% for the first half of 2012, primarily due to the growth in revenues earned from DCC and value added services on our ATMs under management, which require minimal incremental support costs.